alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 > Q: Why can’t Alibaba Cloud Disk Open see files of the Office Family Bucket type?
 >
-> A: Because Aliyun disk has not opened the relevant API, it is temporarily unavailable to view
+> A: ~~Because Aliyun disk has not opened the relevant API, it is temporarily unavailable to view~~ (please look forward to)

 ##### Four、